-- 1) High schools that have graduation rates for the "All Students" group for the 4-year graduation-rate total cohort that are less than 67% and do not have graduation rates for the 5- or 6-year graduation-rate total cohorts that are at or above 67%. - 2) Schools whose level of performance for the "All Students" group on an accountability indicator matches one of the scenarios in the tables below. - 3) TSI schools that are still identified as TSI for an accountability group three years after the school was identified for additional Targeted Support and Improvement for that group. - 4) Schools that are identified as CSI at one level (elementary/middle or secondary) and TSI at another level.
+- High schools that had graduation rates in the 2017-18 school year for the "All Students" group for the 4-year graduation-rate total cohort that were less than 67% and did not have graduation rates for the 5- or 6-year graduation-rate total cohorts that were at or above 67%. - 2) Schools whose level of performance for the "All Students" group on an accountability indicator matches one of the scenarios in the tables below. - 3) TSI schools that are still identified as TSI for an accountability group three years after the school was identified for additional Targeted Support and Improvement for that group. - Schools that are identified as CSI at one level (elementary/middle or secondary) and TSI at another level.